aamirz/vending-machine-java-implementation/README.md

 $ make compile
 ```

-To run tests you can run:
+To run tests you can issue:

 ```
 $ make test